elmtree-askmo/cloudcannon-app/content/learn/medicine/what-are-the-key-considerations-in-making-a-differential-diagnosis-for-tendinopathy.md

 url: /learn/medicine/questions/what-are-the-key-considerations-in-making-a-differential-diagnosis-for-tendinopathy
 score: -1.0
 related_article1:
+    id: 94144
+    title: >-
+        What lifestyle and activity adjustments are recommended for tendinopathy patients?
+    subject: Health Studies
+    url: /learn/health-studies/questions/what-lifestyle-and-activity-adjustments-are-recommended-for-tendinopathy-patients
+related_article2:
     id: 94132
     title: >-
         How are range of motion tests conducted, and what do they reveal about a patient's condition?
     subject: Nursing
     url: /learn/nursing/questions/how-are-range-of-motion-tests-conducted-and-what-do-they-reveal-about-a-patients-condition
-related_article2:
-    id: 94144
-    title: >-
-        What lifestyle and activity adjustments are recommended for tendinopathy patients?
-    subject: Health Studies
-    url: /learn/health-studies/questions/what-lifestyle-and-activity-adjustments-are-recommended-for-tendinopathy-patients
 related_article3:
-    id: 94130
+    id: 94138
     title: >-
-        How can symptoms impact a patient's daily activities, and how should this be assessed?
+        What massage techniques are effective in treating tendinopathy?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-symptoms-impact-a-patients-daily-activities-and-how-should-this-be-assessed
+    url: /learn/health-studies/questions/what-massage-techniques-are-effective-in-treating-tendinopathy
 ---

 &nbsp;